alejandrocena/aws-localstack-terraform-stepfunctions-lambda/README.md

-# AWS Localstack setup using Terraform Step Functions and Lambda
+# AWS Localstack setup using Terraform, Step Functions and Lambda

 This repository is a POC of building a fully local-emulated instance of Step Functions using Lambda Tasks inside a demonstrative Workflow.